Request History

 - Review past API responses

-- Compare different responses
+- Review previous responses

 - Restore and rerun previous requests